 Reducing the Risk

 You can do a few things to modestly reduce the risk of growing potatoes from tubers.
 First, give the potatoes a close inspection and look for any signs of disease, like dark spots, sunken spots, corky protrusions, etc. Don’t use those for planting.
-Wash the remaining tubers with dish detergent and then soak them in a 10% bleach solution for 15 minutes.
+Wash the remaining tubers with dish detergent and then soak them in a 10% bleach solution for 10 minutes (this is 1 part commercial bleach to 9 parts water, which is potentially confusing since commercial bleach is already about a 5-6% solution, so it is really about a 0.5% solution by the time you dilute it again).
 This will help to remove soil stuck to the tubers and to kill bacteria and fungal spores on the skin.
 This won’t help you if the tubers are already infected, but it will help to get rid of pathogens that are waiting for the right conditions before infecting the tuber.
 If you intend to cut the tubers into seed pieces, it is important to do this before you cut them.
 When cutting seed pieces, never use the same knife to cut different tubers without cleaning it.
 A dip in rubbing alcohol between cuts will help to reduce the odds of spreading a virus from one tuber to the next.
 There are several contact transmitted viruses like PVX and PVS that are widespread due to the practice of cutting potatoes directly into the field without sterilizing the blade.

 Another option to reduce risk is to detach sprouts from the tuber to grow them separately.
 Once a sprout is about two inches long, you can pull it off and plant it in a pot.
 This removes the tuber as a source of possible contamination.
 This is, again, a modest risk reduction, since most diseases are present within the tissues of the potato and cannot be escaped by means as simple as this.